rob-dodson/timecalc/README.md

 # timecalc
-Do date/time calculations in Swift using Dave Delong's time package
+Do date/time calculations in Swift using Dave Delong's time package.